seung-lab/cloud-volume/README.md

 - Accomodates downloading missing tiles (`fill_missing=True`).
 - Accomodates uploading compressed black tiles to erasure coded file systems (`delete_black_uploads=True`).
 - Growing support for the Neuroglancer [sharded format](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed) which dramatically condenses the number of files required to represent petascale datasets, similar to [Cloud Optimized GeoTIFF](https://www.cogeo.org/), which can result in [dramatic cost savings](https://github.com/seung-lab/kimimaro/wiki/The-Economics:-Skeletons-for-the-People).
+- Reads Precomputed meshes and skeletons.
 - Includes viewers for small images, meshes, and skeletons.
 - Only 3 dimensions + RBG channels currently supported for images.
 - No data versioning.

 ## Setup

-Cloud-volume is regularly tested on Ubuntu with 3.6, 3.7, 3.8, and 3.9.
+Cloud-volume is regularly tested on Ubuntu with 3.7, 3.8, 3.9 and 3.10.
 We officially support Linux and Mac OS.
 Windows is community supported.
 After installation, you'll also need to set up your cloud credentials if you're planning on writing files or reading from a private dataset.
 Once you're finished setting up, you can try [reading from a public dataset](https://github.com/seung-lab/cloud-volume/wiki/Reading-Public-Data-Examples).

 #### `pip` Binary Installation